 Also, while saving your game meant going to one of many specific locations – through hostile territory most likely – I only died so many times on my way to saving the game.
 So while that feature may seem chaotic and crazy today, it wasn’t that bad.
 And “bad” is not how this game looked or sounded either – far from.
 This was a game that pushed the hardware – if only a bit.
 Star Fox and F-Zero both pulled off much more incredible visual features, but Samus Aran’s adventures on the SNES did still sport a high level of detail, not only visually, but also in the audio department.
 The textures were nicely detailed with some sections even showing animated backgrounds; particularly in flooded areas.

 The sound effects for just about everything were spot-on and the music is still memorable to this day, though as I write this I can’t help but wonder how amazing an orchestrated version of the Super Metroid soundtrack would sound…

 This game was great for speedruns!

-In the years following its release, and even more so now that it’s available on the Wii’s Virtual Console, the more hardcore Super Metroid players found out that completing the game within a certain time limit meant getting a different/longer ending.
-Obviously this lead to a lot of experimenting, with people trying to find the fastest way to beat the game and thus, Super Metroid became another title that had people going crazy, making/recording speedruns either for the competitive aspect or simply to challenge themselves.
+In the years following its release, and even more so now that it’s available on the Wii’s Virtual Console, the more dedicated Super Metroid players found out that completing the game within a certain time limit meant getting a different/longer ending.
+Obviously, this lead to experimenting, people trying to find the fastest way to beat the game and thus, Super Metroid became another title that had people going crazy, making/recording speedruns either for the competitive aspect or simply to challenge themselves.
 Not something I ever got into with any game, but great fun, I’m sure.

 While this was a lengthy game for those going for the fabled 100% completion, if you were instead going for the “best” ending, you had to finish it in less than 3 hours!